carlluck/rsqsim-analysis/catalogs/rundir2740/bbp_LA_BASIN_500/rotated_ruptures_m6p6_reverse/README.md

 That median, &delta;B<sub>e</sub>, is computed across all 18 combinations of:

+* Site *[1 unique]*
 * Rupture Strike *[18 unique]*
 * Path *[1 unique]*

 We take &tau; to be the standard deviation of all &delta;B<sub>e</sub>.

+We also compute distance-independent &tau;, which we take to be the mean value across all distances.

 Here is an exmample with 5 rotations, which would be repeated for each combination of [Rupture].
 The site is shown with a blue square, and initially oriented rupture in bold with its hypocenter as a red star and centroid a green circle.
 Rotations of that rupture are in gray: